kode4food/interpol/guide/a1-system.md

 #### random()
 Returns a random number between 0 (inclusive) and 1 (exclusive).

+#### range(start, end)
+Creates an integer range generator.
+When iterated over, will yield all of the integer numbers in the defined range (inclusive).

 #### round(number)
 Rounds the provided number to the nearest integer and returns the result.